Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Comparison of Recent Methods

 \section{Comparison of Recent Methods}

-The integration of Large Language Models (LLMs) and Vision-Language Models (VLMs) into crash detection from video data has revolutionized intelligent transportation systems, enabling robust analysis of complex traffic scenarios.
-This section compares recent LLM-based methods for crash detection (2023--2024), building on the taxonomy introduced in Section~\ref{sub:taxonomy}, datasets from Section~\ref{sec:datasets}, and evaluation metrics from Section~\ref{sec:evaluation_metrics}.
-Table~\ref{tab:comparison} summarizes key attributes of these methods, including their fusion strategies, LLMs, datasets, performance metrics, and application contexts.
-The comparison highlights the evolution from classical approaches \cite{wang2020quick, bouwmans2019deep} to advanced multimodal frameworks, addressing challenges like occlusion, variable lighting, and temporal dependencies \cite{tang2023video}.
+The integration of Large Language Models (LLMs) and Vision-Language Models (VLMs) into crash detection from video data represents both a technological breakthrough and a reality check for the field of intelligent transportation systems.
+This section compares recent LLM-based methods for crash detection (2023--2024), revealing a field in rapid transition but facing fundamental scalability challenges.
+Building on the taxonomy introduced in Section~\ref{sub:taxonomy}, datasets from Section~\ref{sec:datasets}, and evaluation metrics from Section~\ref{sec:evaluation_metrics}, Table~\ref{tab:comparison} exposes a critical insight: while these methods demonstrate impressive capabilities in controlled settings, they collectively highlight the gap between laboratory performance and real-world deployment requirements \cite{tang2023video}.